Square Boats logo

 ...the DEFINITIVE Micro pagefrom Chuck Merrell.
 "Trivial Pursuit" in great photos and construction photos, with a link to an extreme goldplater Micro!
 This is a MUST SEE page.
 Technical details, links and an archive of the original Micro newsletters.

-...and even more on Micro construction...
+...more on Micro construction...
 Look, read, learn as John Morrice progresses through construction in the chilly British Isles.

 ...and one with a bowsprit, no less..
 Demountable bowsprit and jib added, a sort of racing (?) version to terrify other boats and her crew alike...

 ... and the original Canadian Micro?
-Martin Ellacott with photos of building and floating, and comments on Micro in use.... new
+Martin Ellacott with photos of building and floating, and comments on Micro in use....

 ...and Tom Etherington's Micro...
-We lost this page for a while but here it is back again... new
+We lost this page for a while but here it is back again...

 ...and the soon to be famous Paloma Blanca: currently the contender for the world's most venturesome Micro...